PowerShell/xPSDesiredStateConfiguration/README.md

 * xGroup
   * Corrected style guideline violations. ([issue #485](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/485))
-  * Renamed `Clear-GroupMembers` helper function to `Clear-GroupMember` to remove violation of PowerShell best practice.
 * Changes to xPSDesiredStateConfiguration
   * In AppVeyor CI the tests are split into three separate jobs, and also run tests on two different build worker images (Windows Server 2012R2